open-pioneer/trails-starter/docs/internals/Guidelines.md

 ## Code style

-- Use eslint & prettier rules (reconfigure if necessary)
+- Use oxlint & oxfmt rules (reconfigure if necessary)
-- Before a commit is successfully done, there are running some pre commit hooks running (lint, prettier, typescript compiler and tests).
+- Before a commit is successfully done, there are running some pre commit hooks running (lint, fmt, typescript compiler and tests).
 You can commit without these pre commit hook with the commit postfix `--no-verify`
 - Prefer const over let by default
 - Max line length is 100 columns (with some leeway)